cristicretu/CP-Scraper/README.md

 Also, it can open *VSCODE, VIM OR ATOM* with all the freshly made files.

 Currently, it supports ***codeforces.com***, ***infoarena.ro*** and ***pbinfo.ro***!

-It works on unix systems and windows* (not the best), but it will fully support windows soon!

 ## How to use it?